 \section{Model}

 As a starting point, consider the ansatz for an $S^3\rightarrow S^2$ mapping with non-zero Hopf index

-where $u$ and $v$ are complex coordinates on a unit $S^3$ sphere, satisfying the constraints $|u|^2+|v|^2=1$; $n$ and $k$ are two mutually prime integers; and $w$ is the coordinate on the target $S^2$ sphere, so that the components of the normalized magnetization vector $\uvm=\uvM/\uMs$ are
+where $u$ and $v$ are complex coordinates on a unit $S^3$ sphere, satisfying the constraints $|u|^2+|v|^2=1$; $n$ and $k$ are two mutually prime integers; $\imath=\sqrt{-1}$ and $w$ is the coordinate on the target $S^2$ sphere, so that the components of the normalized magnetization vector $\uvm=\uvM/\uMs$ are

-The Hopf index of the resulting map is $\uHopf=n k$, but we will limit ourselves here only to the simplest $\uHopf=n=k=1$ case.
+The Hopf index of the resulting map is $\uHopf=n k$, but we will limit ourselves here only to the simplest $n=k=1$ case, whose Hopf index of $\uHopf=1$ is directly confirmed in the \ref{sec:HopfIndex}.
 The real parameter $\chi$ does not influence the topology and~\eqref{eq:Whitehead} coincides with the Whitehead's ansatz~\cite{whitehead1947} when $\chi=0$.
 Yet, the energy analysis~\cite{M2023_TwoTypes}, based on a classical micromagnetic Hamiltonian (including most notably the Dzyaloshinskii-Moriya and the magnetostatic energy terms), shows that $\chi$ takes one of two stable equilibrium values: $\chi=\pi/2$ and $\chi=3\pi/2$.
-These values correspond to type I and type II hopfions, respectively.
+These values correspond to type~I and type~II hopfions, respectively.